Airline’s early departure leaves void at Bar Harbor Airport

 “There is simply not enough time to coordinate that service with

-another air carrier and with the [U.S. Department of Transportation] before it is needed,” Madeira said in a statement.
+another air carrier and with the [U.S. Department of Transportation] before it is needed,” Madeira said.

 [Florida airline to start serving Bar Harbor Airport on July 1]